The Slow WordPress Problem

 6. Heavy Themes

 Premium themes like Avada, Divi, and BeTheme are packed with features you'll never use.
-All those features load anyway.
+All those features load on every page anyway.

-The problem: A theme with 500KB of CSS and 400KB of JavaScript — before your content even loads.
+The problem: A theme with 500KB of CSS and 400KB of JavaScript — before your content even starts loading.

-The fix: Switch to a lightweight theme or a custom theme built for your needs.
+The fix: Switch to a lightweight theme (GeneratePress, Kadence, Astra) or a custom theme built specifically for your site's needs.

 7. No CDN

 Your server is in New York.
 Your visitor is in Tokyo.
-That's a long round trip for every asset.
+That's a long round trip for every image, stylesheet, and script.

 The fix: Use a CDN (Content Delivery Network):